 The Events committee produces the annual and special events of the BCO.
-Four main events are currently planned:
+Three main events are currently planned:

-- Street / Yard Sale on the first Saturday in June
+- Street / Yard Sale in early June

 The BCO Events Committee is officially committed to having FUN with our annual events!
 We kick off the outdoor season the Annual Street Sale, traditionally held the first weekend in June each year.
 This great event enables residents to clean out their basements and sell their surplus to the shoppers who wait.
 Past years have seen 90+ families participating in the sale, with a big draw of shoppers.
 Recently we have added a post-sale happy hour to allow sellers to unwind and compare notes after it’s over.